 Welcome to BackroadTraveler.net.
 My name is Craig Gephart.
 I am a husband, father, computer technician, musician, photographer, motorcyclist, and TRAVELER!
 If you find yourself dreaming of traveling the back roads this is the place for you!

 It seems the adventure of taking a road trip has become sterile and less engaging as we have become more proficient travelers.
-We’ve gone from staying in motels with exterior doors and drive up parking spaces to hotels with closed corridors and parking lots where you walk to your vehicle (at least it give you an opportunity to get a breath of fresh air and relief from the sealed lodging facility you are staying in).
+We’ve gone from staying in motels with exterior doors and drive up parking spaces to hotels with closed corridors and parking lots where you walk to your vehicle (at least it gives you an opportunity to get a breath of fresh air and relief from the sealed lodging facility you are staying in).

 Keep the shiny side up!